Frequently asked questions

 A: We charge by the hour that we will be present to work your wedding.
 The engagement sessions and books in an 8+ hour wedding are complimentary items we add to the packages.
 If you do not want this you have the option to not take advantage of the extra photo shoot or book but our rates are final.

 Q: What is your photography style?

 A: We are lifestyle wedding photographers.
 We aim to capture portraits/people in real-life events in an artistic manner.
-During couples portraits I shoot with intention.
+During couples portraits, I shoot with intention.
 I direct my couples by telling them what I want them to do.
 A lot of my direction involves movement to keep it natural looking.
-I want my images to look like they were moments that happened naturally rather then totally staged even though direction was involved.
+I want my images to look like they were moments that happened naturally rather than totally staged even though direction was involved.
 I may do a certain direction a few times until I get the ending result I’m looking for.
-Once in a while I may ask for you to hold a direction in a static stance when I’m trying to highlight a certain detail.
+Once in a while, I may ask for you to hold a direction in a static stance when I’m trying to highlight a certain detail like a ring shot.
 Emotions drive and inspire us, so we aim to capture emotion in most of our images.
 Especially laughter.
 I LOVE laughter.
 I keep my couples natural and use the nature or architecture around us to bring in any sort of drama to an image.

 Q: What words would you use to describe your photography?

 A: Romantic, elegant and timeless for fun and happy couples.